One day you’ll wake up and be out of time.

 “I am so thankful for my parents – how they helped make me who I am today.”

 I’m sitting in a classroom and conversation of the value of hard work comes up.
-My classmates are each professionals here to grow as leaders.
-The woman behind me is proud, but pauses after giving her parents credit for the adult she now represents.
+My classmates are each professional here to grow as leaders.
+The woman behind me is proud but pauses after giving her parents credit for the adult she now represents.

 “I’m not sure I’ve ever told my parents that,” she said.

 Isn’t it odd how we’ll easily share praise and credit on others, but many times, when we think about it, we realize we’ve never done the same with those same people?
 It is as if while we value the important role others play in our lives, we neglect to let them know how thankful we are for them in our lives.

 Another student, now an entrepreneur, follows up by mirroring similar feelings.

 “My parents, who were both immigrants and teachers with full-time jobs, started their own business on the side – and we all worked the business.”

 Her voice bursts with pride, not for herself, but for her parents.
 Her voice is filled with love, admiration, and appreciation for the foundation her parents instilled in her.

 She mentions how she never received an allowance, but had to work for every dollar.
 She jokes they’d put her to work answering the phones as soon as she learned to talk.